Connect with others who understand.

 Genetic testing of a blood sample can also help doctors diagnose hATTR amyloidosis.
 Genetic tests can read genes and find any mutations that may be present.

-5. Treatments for hATTR Amyloidosis
+5. Several Treatments Are Available for hATTR Amyloidosis

 Traditionally, hATTR amyloidosis was treated with a liver transplant.
 The liver is the organ that makes most of the abnormal TTR protein, so getting a new, healthy liver lowers the levels of amyloid proteins.
+However, liver transplants are now less common thanks to new medications.

-Now, hATTR amyloidosis can be treated with medication.
-There are two categories of medication that may help.
+There are two categories of medication for hATTR amyloidosis.
 One type of medication blocks the TTR gene from making amyloid protein.
-Three drugs in this category have been approved by the U.S. Food and Drug Administration (FDA) to treat people with hATTR amyloidosis who have nerve problems:
+Three drugs in this category have been approved by the U.S. Food and Drug Administration (FDA) for treating hATTR amyloidosis with nerve involvement:

-A second type of medication stabilizes the TTR protein, preventing it from making amyloid fibrils.
-Tafamidis (Vyndamax) is FDA approved to treat people with hATTR amyloidosis who have heart symptoms.
-Another stabilizer drug, diflunisal, is not officially approved to treat amyloidosis but is sometimes prescribed off-label.
+Another stabilizer drug, diflunisal, is not officially approved to treat amyloidosis, but it is sometimes prescribed off-label.
 (When a drug is used off-label, it means that it is being used in a way that is different from what is indicated on the drug’s label or approved by regulatory authorities.)
-AG10 is an additional stabilizer drug that is being studied in clinical trials.
+Other drugs are also being studied.

-Treating Amyloidosis Symptoms
+Treating Amyloidosis Symptoms and Organ Damage

-Medication may help treat symptoms like nerve pain and digestive symptoms.
-Additionally, if an organ such as the kidney or heart becomes too damaged, you may need a transplant.
-If you’re experiencing amyloidosis symptoms or side effects of treatments, talk to your health care team about how to manage them.
-There may be ways to make you more comfortable and increase your quality of life.
+If you’re experiencing amyloidosis symptoms or side effects of treatments, talk to your healthcare team about how to manage them.
+There may be ways to make you more comfortable and enhance your quality of life.

-6. Outlook for hATTR Amyloidosis
+6. The Outlook for hATTR Amyloidosis Has Improved in Recent Years

 Talk With Others Who Understand